The Master's Programs

 A complete application, to be submitted directly to the Graduate School of Arts and Sciences, consists of the following:

-- A writing sample in the target language (generally a paper written in one's senior year of college or some other scholarly text)
+- A formal writing sample in the target language of 8 to 12 pages in length (generally a paper written in one's senior year of college, or some other scholarly text, properly identified).

 The application deadline is February 1.